devopsacademyau/academy/classes/04class/iac/README.md

 ### Modules
 Terraform Modules is an advanced topic and is used to reduce code duplication as well as to group up resources that are often created together.

 For example, whenever a VPC is created, you normally will create Subnets, Routing Tables, NACLs, IGW and a few additional resources.
-With Modules, you can create a Module named `FullVPC` that receives a few inout variables values and creates all the resources that compose that module.
+With Modules, you can create a Module named `FullVPC` that receives a few input variables values and creates all the resources that compose that module

 [This link](https://www.terraform.io/docs/modules/index.html) provides some good practices and examples around Terraform Modules.

 The module will work in a similar way to an application function.
-It will receive inout(Input Variables), it will process the input(create resources based on the variables), and generate an output(specific attribute of a resource created).
+It will receive input(Input Variables), it will process the input(create resources based on the variables), and generate an output(specific attribute of a resource created).
 Considering this, a Terraform module will normally be composed by the following files:
 - _output.tf
 - variables.tf
 - resources.tf